George Wetherill: Early life and education

-George Wetherill was born on August 12, 1925, in Philadelphia, Pennsylvania.
+George Wetherill was born on August 12, 1925, in Philadelphia.
 Wetherill benefited from the G.I.
 Bill to receive four degrees, the Ph.B.
 (1948), S.B.
 (1949), S.M.
 (1951), and Ph.D., in physics (1953), all from the University of Chicago.
-He did his thesis research, on the spontaneous fission of uranium, as well as nuclear processes in nature, as a U.S. Atomic Energy Commission Predoctoral Fellow.
+He did his thesis research on the spontaneous fission of uranium, as well as nuclear processes in nature, as a U.S. Atomic Energy Commission Predoctoral Fellow.

 Career and achievements

-Department of Terrestrial Magnetism, 1953-1960
+Department of Terrestrial Magnetism (1953–1960)

 After receiving his Ph.D., Wetherill became a staff member at Carnegie's Department of Terrestrial Magnetism (DTM) in Washington, D.C.
 There, he joined an interdepartmental group who were working to date rocks using geochemical methods that measured natural radioactive decay.
 This involved determining the concentration and isotopic composition of inert gases such as argon, as well as the isotopes of strontium and lead.

 Wetherill originated the concept of the Concordia Diagram for the uranium-lead isotopic system; this diagram became the standard means for determining precise ages of rocks, and of detecting the possibility of metamorphism.
 It provides a basis for high-precision geochronology of rocks dating back through the history of the planet Earth.

 Wetherill was also a member of the Carnegie group that accurately determined the decay constants of potassium and rubidium, an effort that has also become fundamental to the measurement of geological time.